IvanTepes/Space-Facts/README.md

 </div>

-* Testing functionality of site on varied browsers
+* Testing functionality of site on varied browsers and devices.
     - Navigation Bar testing

 <center>